RadhikaG/blag/README.md

 # Instructions

-* Make a virtualenv for Python3, install Django in it.
+* Make a virtualenv for Python3.
 Activate it.
 * Finish the Django tutorial from the Django docs before you start anything at all.
 * Read up on Git and GitHub.
-You should be comfortable with cloning, pushing, and branching your repo.
+You should be comfortable with cloning, committing, pushing, and branching.
 * `git clone https://github.com/RadhikaG/blag.git` into your working directory.
+* After making sure you're in your virtualenv, do `pip install -r requirements.txt`.
+This will install all the Python libraries and modules you need for this project.
 * `python manage.py migrate`
 * `python manage.py makemigrations blag`
 * Replace `<your name>` with your name without the angled brackets: `git branch <your name>`.
 For example, `git branch radhika`.